 </programDetails>

-Layer 1 in Detail: The Utility Application
+Layer 1 in Detail: The Virtualization Layer

 A small JAR installed on each VM that processes the XML file dropped by the SSH transfer, compiles or executes the Java source, and writes results back to a known location for SSH retrieval.